 Irrespective of the decomposition approaches adopted, the pairwise SW-G calculations yields the same amount of calculations in both approaches and they both can be executed as MTC application.
 Next we will discuss how we map these algorithms to different runtimes.

 Fig. 4.
-DryadLINQ implementation of SW-G pairwise distance calculation application.
+DryadLINQ implementation of SW-G pairwise distance calculation.

 DryadLINQ Implementation